 The Office of the Provost coordinates external reporting as required.

 Curricular proposals are initiated by originating departments or programs and submitted for approval/review through various levels (see example below).
-Please reference University Rule 11.99.99.M3 for the defined process.
+Please reference University SAP 11.99.99.M0.01 for the defined process.

-- Undergraduate Curriculum Committee (UCC) and/or Graduate Council (GC)
+Undergraduate Curriculum Committee (UCC) and/or Graduate and Professional Council (GPC)

-Depending on the type of proposal, the internal approval/review process may take approximately one month at each level – beginning with the initiating unit and ending with the President's signature.
+Depending on the type of proposal, the internal approval process may take approximately one month at each level – beginning with the initiating unit and ending with the President's signature.

 A proposal requiring external approval/notification can take additional months after the internal process has been completed.
 Once external approval/notification has been granted, the Office of the Provost notifies the respective departments, colleges and Curricular Services.